Tutorials¶

 Tutorials are Python notebooks with detailed explanations of pyribs usage.
 They may be run locally or on Google Colab.
 Each tutorial page has a link to open the tutorial in Google Colab.

-Using CMA-ME to Land a Lunar Lander Like a Space Shuttle: Covers the CMA-ME algorithm and various basic library features.
+Using CMA-ME to Land a Lunar Lander Like a Space Shuttle: Our introductory tutorial.
+Covers the CMA-ME algorithm and various basic library features.

 Upgrading CMA-ME to CMA-MAE on the Sphere Benchmark: Shows how to implement CMA-MAE, a powerful algorithm built on CMA-ME, on the sphere linear projection benchmark.